jimdeselms/yaxon/README.md

     * The string may contain alphanumeric characters, and any punctuation that isn't otherwise significant in the language.
 For example, `This is an awesome/amazing string-thing!` is a valid unquoted YAXON string
     * You can escape characters in an unquoted string: `This is also a valid \(if not odd\) string\.`.
-    * Some special reserved words must be quotedL `null`, `true`, and `false`.
+    * Some special reserved words must be quoted: `null`, `true`, and `false`.
 If they are not quoted, they will be treated like their literal values.
     * Numbers -- if not quoted -- are just treated like numbers.